 1/2 to 1 cup finely diced avocado (optional, reserved for garnish)

 Janet instructs: “Just puree the first ten ingredients in a blender until smooth.
 Adjust the seasonings as needed.
 Chill in the fridge for at least one hour.
 Stir in the finely chopped watermelon and avocado at serving time if you want! ” With her big smile Janet coaches, “Go raw.
-Its the purest and best way to live and love!”
+It’s the purest and best way to live and love!”

 Fill a beautiful glass water pitcher with ice and filtered water.
 Add watermelon pieces, organic blueberries, and your favorite herbs – basil, mint, or stevia.
 Serve with unconditional love!